District Mission Statement

 As previously mentioned, Cedar Lake and McKenzie Lake are naturally occurring salt lakes within the District.
 Each of these naturally occurring impoundments support limited wildlife populations, primarily migratory waterfowl and associated opportunistic predators.

-Total Amount of Groundwater Being Used
+Total Amount of Groundwater Potentially Available for Use

-for the purposes of this plan, to meet the requirements of 36.1072(e)(3)(A), Texas Water Code, and until more accurate data becomes available, we will assume that all of the groundwater underlying the county was useable in 1990 even though we suspect that not to be the case.
-Please note that the information shown should be used only as a guide, and becomes less and less representative of actual conditions the farther one looks into the future.
+The Texas Water Development Board (TWDB) estimated in 2013 that the total recoverable amount of groundwater in the Ogallala and Edwards-Trinity aquifer underlying Gaines County, Texas, was approximately 14.1 million acre-feet (GAM Task 13-026, 2013).
+The total useable amount of groundwater underlying the county in 2013 was, of course, dependent on the category of use because of quality and pumping depths limitations.
+That is, several areas within the county were thought to have had groundwater quality problems severe enough to preclude its use for any purpose.
+However, for the purposes of this plan, to meet the requirements of 36.1072(e)(3)(A), Texas Water Code, and until more accurate data becomes available, we will assume that all of the groundwater underlying the county was useable in 2013 even though we suspect that not to be the case.
+Please note that the information shown should be used only as a guide, and becomes less and less representative of actual conditions the further one looks into the future.

 Management of Groundwater Resources